stephen-huan/plaid/README.md

-If your keyboard has swapped keys for seemingly no reason, especially if you're using the default Plaid keymap, you may have set the EEPROM, the read-only memory storage for the microprocessor.
+If your keyboard has swapped keys for seemingly no reason, especially if you're using the default Plaid keymap, you may have written to the EEPROM, read-only memory for the microprocessor.
 To reset the EEPROM, enter bootloader mode and run the following commands:
 ```bash
 dfu-programmer atmega328p erase
 dfu-programmer atmega328p flash --eeprom eeprom_reset.hex